Integral representation of martingales motivated by the problem of endogenous completeness in financial economics: Introduction

-Our results complement and generalize those in \citet{AnderRaim:08}, \citet*{HugMalTrub:10}, and \citet{RiedHerz:10}.
-In the pioneering paper \cite{AnderRaim:08}, $X$ is a Brownian motion.
-The proofs in this paper rely on non-standard analysis.
-In \cite{HugMalTrub:10} and \cite{RiedHerz:10}, among other conditions, the diffusion coefficients $b=b(t,x)$ and $\sigma = \sigma(t,x)$ are assumed to be analytic functions with respect to $(t,x)$.
-In one important aspect, however, the assumptions in \cite{AnderRaim:08}, \cite{HugMalTrub:10}, and \cite{RiedHerz:10} are less restrictive than those in this paper.
+In one important aspect, the assumptions in \cite{AnderRaim:08} and \cite{RiedHerz:12} and in the main body of \cite{HugMalTrub:12} are less restrictive than those in this paper.
 If $\psi = F(X_1)$, where $F = F^j(x)$ is a $J$-dimensional vector-function on $\mathbb{R}^d$, then these papers require the Jacobian matrix of $F$ to have rank $d$ only on some open set.
-In our framework, this property needs to hold almost everywhere on $\mathbb{R}^d$.
-We provide an example showing that in the absence of the $x$-analyticity assumption on $b$ and $\sigma$ this stronger condition cannot be relaxed.
+In our framework and also in the setup of the technical appendix to \cite{HugMalTrub:12}, this property needs to hold almost everywhere on $\mathbb{R}^d$.
+We provide an example showing that in the absence of the $x$-analyticity assumption on $b=b(t,x)$ and $\sigma=\sigma(t,x)$ this stronger condition cannot be relaxed.

+From the point of view of applications, the most severe constraint of our setup is the boundedness assumption on the diffusion coefficients.
+This condition facilitates references to the results from elliptic PDEs commonly stated for bounded coefficients; our main source is \citet*{Kryl:08}.
+At the same time, it excludes some popular financial modes such as those driven by an Ornstein-Uhlenbeck process.
+We leave the extension to unbounded coefficients for future research.

+In \cite{Kram:12b} the results of this paper are used to obtain criteria for the existence of dynamic Radner equilibrium.